 So, we have scriptures in both the Old and New Testament that imply that God is the one who, at least in these instances, appears to be responsible for the illness of people.
 Of course, there are the natural consequences of sin in the world where illnesses come upon people, so we cannot say that God causes every illness in every individual.

 And, to get to the bottom of the answer, we are going to have to examine a little theology concerning the will of God.

 When we talk about God's will, it is sometimes helpful to talk about different aspects of his will.
 In theology some people divide God's sovereign will into three main aspects, in part to better understand how God works:

 - Permissive will.

 Let's expand on these:

-So, we would say that if someone is sick it is within God's will because he has desired to let certain things happen in the world, which includes sickness.
+So, we would say that if someone is sick that it is within God's will because He has desired to let certain things happen in the world, which includes sickness.
 Take a look at Job as an example.
-It was the will of God to allow him to be afflicted by Satan and suffer various forms of sickness, though God was not the direct cause of those illnesses.
+It was the will of God to allow him to be afflicted by Satan and suffer various forms of sickness though God was not the direct cause of those illnesses.

 But the question is often raised, does God directly cause people to be sick?
 The answer is found in Exodus 4:11 where God Himself declares that He makes people mute, deaf, and blind.
 It does not necessitate that He makes everyone with such afflictions by His direct action.
 The verse shows that God is, however, behind at least some of them.
 Why would He do this?
 Jesus tells us in John 9:3 that it was so that the work of God might be displayed.